-Prior to the Reverse Recapitalization, we issued Series A Preferred Stock Warrants in 2013 in connection with certain note purchase agreements.
-The warrants expire 10 years from issuance.
+Prior to the Reverse Recapitalization, we issued Series A Preferred Stock Warrants in 2013 pursuant to certain note purchase agreements.
+The warrants expire ten years from issuance.
 These warrants are exercisable at a fixed exercise price of \$1.97, which is equal to the price per share of the Series A Preferred Stock.
-As of December 31, 2019, these warrants were exercisable into 1,608,672 shares of the Series A Preferred Stock.
+As of December 31, 2019, these warrants were exercisable into 1,608,670 shares of the Series A Preferred Stock.

-Prior to the Reverse Recapitalization, on April 8, 2013, we issued 10-year warrants to purchase units of our most senior equity equal to 0.50% of our fully diluted equity at the time of exercise in connection with certain note purchase agreements.
+Prior to the Reverse Recapitalization, on April 8, 2013, we issued ten-year warrants to purchase units of our most senior equity equal to 0.25% of our fully diluted equity at the time of exercise pursuant to certain note purchase agreements.
 As of December 31, 2019, these warrants were exercisable into 271,439 shares of our most senior equity, Series C Preferred Stock, at a fixed exercise price of \$1.97 per share.
 On August 11, 2020, in connection with our issuance of Series D Preferred Stock, these warrants became exercisable into 320,441 shares of our most senior equity, Series D Preferred Stock, at a fixed exercise price of \$1.97 per share.

 Prior to the Reverse Recapitalization, we classified Preferred Stock warrants as a liability on the condensed consolidated balance sheets because the warrants are freestanding financial instruments that may have required us to transfer assets upon exercise.
 The liability associated with each of these warrants was initially recorded at fair value upon the issuance date of each warrant and is subsequently remeasured to fair value as a component of other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
-Upon the closing of the Reverse Recapitalization (see Note 1), and pursuant to the Merger Agreement, all of the outstanding Clene Nanomedicine Preferred Stock was converted to the Clene Inc. Common Stock and the Clene Nanomedicine Preferred Stock were converted to warrants to purchase the Clene Inc. Common Stock (see Note 10).
+Upon the closing of the Reverse Recapitalization (see Note 3), and pursuant to the Merger Agreement, all of the outstanding Clene Nanomedicine Preferred Stock was converted into Common Stock and the Clene Nanomedicine Preferred Stock were converted to warrants to purchase Common Stock (see Note 10).
 Upon conversion, we assessed the features of the warrants and determined that they qualify for classification as permanent equity upon the closing of the Reverse Recapitalization.
 Accordingly, we remeasured the warrants to fair value one final time upon the close of the Reverse Recapitalization, and recognized a loss of \$14.6 million for the year ended December 31, 2020, within other income, (expense), net on the condensed consolidated statements of operations and comprehensive loss.
-Upon the closing of the Reverse Recapitalization, the warrant liability was reclassified to additional paid-in capital (see Notes 1 and 17).
+Upon the closing of the Reverse Recapitalization, the warrant liability was reclassified to additional paid-in capital (see Note 17).

-As of March 31, 2021 and December 31, 2020, we do not have any Preferred Stock warrants outstanding.
+As of June 30, 2021 and December 31, 2020, we do not have any Preferred Stock warrants outstanding.

-We recognized a change in fair value of the outstanding warrants of \$0.1 million during the three months ended March 31, 2020 in the condensed consolidated statements of operations and comprehensive loss.
+We recognized a change in fair value of the outstanding warrants of \$2.4 million during the three months ended June 30, 2020 and \$2.3 million during the six months ended June 30, 2020 in the condensed consolidated statements of operations and comprehensive loss.